Goofy9506/mcpelauncher-shadersmod/README.md

 Usage:

-Install your shaders the regular way, make sure your shaders are at the very top of your global resource packs list or it will not work.
-Restart your game after the shader pack has been applied to the global resource packs list.
+Install your shaders the regular way, apply them to your global resource packs list, <sub>(the top most shader will be the one applied)</sub> restart your game after the shader pack has been applied to the global resource packs list and the shader should start working.

 NewbX Future Shaders running with the mod on:
   ![NewbX Future](https://github.com/user-attachments/assets/586c472a-5d4d-4807-a7ad-bd50f324206c)